jsal13/blog/md/elasticsearch-tutorial-02.md

 ## Hybrid Search

 This section talks about [Reciprocal Rank Fusion](https://www.elastic.co/guide/en/elasticsearch/reference/current/rrf.html).
 Seems like a fancy polling-type thing where a few different result sets can be compared.
-The algorithm is surprisingly simple:
+The algorithm is straight-forward to write up:

 ```python
 score = 0.0